microsoft/WindowsProtocolTestSuites/README.md

 build.cmd
 ```

-###(<a name="BuildTestSuite">) Build a test suite
+###<a name="BuildTestSuite"> Build a test suite

 If the test suite contain Model-Based Test cases, you should follow the below steps before building it.
-If not, ignore the steps.

 * Install [Spec Explorer](https://visualstudiogallery.msdn.microsoft.com/271d0904-f178-4ce9-956b-d9bfa4902745/),
-* Build [Protocol Test Framework](https://github.com/microsoft/protocoltestframework) by **formodel** option and install the built **ProtocolTestFrameworkInstaller.msi**.
+* Install the **formodel** version of [Protocol Test Framework](https://github.com/microsoft/protocoltestframework).
+You can use a released MSI file or build it from source code by **formodel** option.

 After that, take SMB test suite as an example
 ```